dynup/kpatch/doc/patch-author-guide.md

 probably need to modify the patch.
 See "Data struct changes" above.

 If a function prototype is being changed, make sure it's not an exported function.
 Otherwise it could break out-of-tree modules.
+One way to workaround this is to define an entirely new copy of the function (with updated code) and patch in-tree callers to invoke it rather than the deprecated version.

 Many header file changes result in a complete rebuild of the kernel tree, which makes kpatch-build have to compare every .o file in the kernel.
 It slows the